Maitha Al Hameli

 Manager, Marine Assessment and Conservation and Terrestrial and Marine Biodiversity, Environment Agency – Abu Dhabi

-After years of studying, working in, and living beside the Persian Gulf, Maitha Al Hameli knows the sea waters like the back of her hand.
+After years of studying, working in, and living beside the Arabian Gulf, Maitha Al Hameli knows the sea waters like the back of her hand.
 For the past 14 years, she has led or participated in a wide range of conservation programs at the Environment Agency – Abu Dhabi (EAD), including environmental surveys, habitat restoration projects, marine wildlife rescue missions, and marine biodiversity assessments.
 A natural-born leader with diverse skills in science, business, and government, Al Hameli stands out as a change agent in the environment sector.

 As the Manager of Marine Assessment and Conversation and Terrestrial and Marine Biodiversity, Al Hameli is overseeing projects such as conducting the region’s first systematic dolphin survey and seagrass survey; replacing traditional survey methods with AI-powered methods; and growing a turtle-release initiative that engages the local community.
 She is also teaming up with scientists in Asia and the United States to protect the endangered dugong species and expand seagrass and coral restoration projects.